Ina552f/IDS-2/README.md

-This is a program that let's you paint on a paint like screen with whatever black objects you have at home through your webcam.
+This is a program that let's you draw on a paint like screen with whatever black objects you have at home through your webcam.

 Before the program can work you need to download the following pip modules: Opencv-python and numpy.